rogerbarton/vr-modeling/Assets/scene.md

 # Scene

-This will elaborate on the gameObjects in the scene and how we assemble the final application from the C# scripts and prefabs.
+This will elaborate on the :cs:class:`GameObject` s in the scene and how we assemble the final application from the C# scripts and prefabs.

 .. note::
 	Anything that is not inside the scene or referenced/invoked by it will not be in the final build.